 Significance to patient care

-Dr. Savica's goal is the immediate application of his research findings into clinical practice in order to improve the care of people with neurodegeneration and concussions.
+Dr. Savica's goal is the immediate application of his research findings into clinical practice to improve the care of people with neurodegeneration.

 - Chair, Clinical Neuroscience Chapter, Italian Scientists and Scholars in North America Foundation, 2015

 - Director, Dementia with Lewy Bodies/Parkinson's Disease Dementia Clinic, The University of Utah, 2013-2015

 - Benassi Award, Best Neuroepidemiology Research, Italian Society of Neuroepidemiology, 2014